CoMakery/algorand-security-token/README.md

 appArgs.push(totalSupply)
 ```

+Some of these rounding errors may show up in the TEAL Javascript SDK because JSON.parse doesn't handle big integers well.
+If you run into weird rounding errors, try to eliminate as many intermediary libraries as possible.
+For example use `goal` from the terminal if you can.

 ## "Bad Request": maximum number of applications per account

 The maximum applications you may have associated with your account is 10.
 If you try to install an 11th application you will get a `Bad Request` error.

+There are lots of other reasons you may get a bad request error, such as TEAL execution safely exiting because of access control assertions.

 # Application Functions